Emblaze/Google-IT-Automation-with-Python-Professional-Certificate/Google IT Automation with Python.md

 $ cp disk_usage.py disk_usage_fixed.py
 ```

-Okay, now that we have our copies, we'll edit the _fixed version and actually fix it.
+Now that we have our copies, we'll edit the _fixed version and actually fix it.
 This file has a bunch of code.
 Before we try to understand what it does and what's wrong with it, let's execute it and see what we get.

 ```bash
 $ ./disk_usage.py